ShanonPearce/ASH-Toolset/README.md

    - True Stereo WAVs: True Stereo WAV BRIRs for convolution.
 4 Channels, 24 bit depth, 44.1Khz
    - HeSuVi WAVs: HeSuVi compatible WAV BRIRs.
 14 Channels, 24 bit depth, 44.1Khz and 48Khz
    - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs
 8. Select a location to export files to.
-Files will be saved under ASH-Custom-Set sub directory
+Default location is in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set), which is the recommended location if using Equalizer APO.
+HeSuVi files will be saved in the EqualizerAPO\config\HeSuVi directory.
 9. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
 This may take a minute to run.

 ![brir steps](docs/images/brir_steps.png)